jolantadjatlova/geogenius/README.md

 - Fully keyboard navigable with visible focus states.
 - Clear error messaging and validation for username input.

+### UX Design Principles Applied

+The design of **GeoGenius** follows key usability and accessibility principles to ensure an intuitive, enjoyable, and inclusive experience:

+- **Consistency:** Layout, colors, and buttons follow a consistent style across all pages to reduce cognitive load.
+- **Visibility of system status:** Timers, score counters, and instant answer feedback provide real-time updates to the user.
+- **User control and freedom:** Players can reset, replay, or change difficulty levels at any time.
+- **Error prevention and recovery:** Input validation prevents incomplete submissions, and the 404 page offers a clear route back to the homepage.
+- **Recognition rather than recall:** Clear icons, labels, and visual cues guide the user through each step without requiring prior knowledge.
+- **Accessibility:** Semantic HTML, ARIA roles, and sufficient color contrast ensure that the site can be navigated using assistive technologies.

+These principles were considered at every stage of design and testing to ensure a smooth, rewarding user experience across devices.

 [Back to contents](#contents)

 ## User Goals